cr0sd/smake/readme.md

 * Use `-p` to print rules and macros defined in makefile (or built-in)

+* `ifeq`, `ifdef` conditionals supported

 ### Notes

 For now only one build target can be specified at a time.

+See the main Makefile for an example of what Smake can do.